 Until recently, monkeypox virus infection in humans was rarely reported outside of Central and Western Africa.
 On 6 May 2022, an outbreak of the disease was confirmed in the UK following a case from a British resident with travel links to Nigeria (an endemic country).
 Since then, the monkeypox outbreak has spiralled globally with most reported cases being from non-endemic countries.

 Although clusters of infection remain, the overall rate appears to be declining and there does not appear to be a threat of a global pandemic.
 According to the UK Health Security Agency (UKHSA) and the European Centre for Disease Prevention and Control (ECDC), cases in the UK and EU/EEA peaked in July 2022 and have been steadily declining since.
-The WHO have also reported a decline in US cases since the peak in mid-august.
-However, this is not a time to relax but rather to continue to enforce surveillance and control strategies.
+The WHO has also reported a decline in US cases since the peak in mid-August.
+However, this is not a time to relax, but rather to continue to enforce surveillance and control strategies.

 Imvanex® (Bavarian Nordic, Hellerup, Denmark), a third-generation vaccine, contains an attenuated (weakened) Modified Vaccinia Ankara (MKA) strain and is approved in Europe and the UK, the U.S. (Jynneos®) and Canada (Imvamune®) for the prevention of smallpox.
 The European Medicines Agency (EMA) and the Food and Drug Administration (FDA) have permitted off-label use of the Imvanex® vaccine to support the ongoing fight against monkeypox virus.
 It is also considered safe for use in immunocompromised individuals.
 The public health response in the UK has focused on immunisation (using Imvanex®) for high-risk households and identified close contacts up to 14 days post-exposure.

 The antiviral Tecovirimat inhibits p37, a conserved Orthopoxvirus protein, which prevents the formation and release of enveloped viruses.
-Tecovirimat is approved for use for use in both adults and children in the EU and the UK for the treatment of smallpox, monkeypox, cowpox, and vaccinia complications.
-Currently in the UK, the antiviral drug is being offered to symptomatic patients with monkeypox disease who have been hospitalised with severe or complicated infection.
+Tecovirimat is approved for use in both adults and children in the EU and the UK for the treatment of smallpox, monkeypox, cowpox, and vaccinia complications.
+Currently, in the UK, the antiviral drug is being offered to symptomatic patients with monkeypox disease who have been hospitalised with severe or complicated infections.

 Should monkeypox be classified as a sexually transmitted disease?